 Lastly, I used my digital protractor angle gauge to level the bottom of the epoxy resin mould.

-Melamine constructed in a box and covered with sheathing tape is the safest method to build a resin mold.
+Melamine covered with sheathing tape is the best method to build a resin mold.

 To clarify, I intentionally poured multiple layers of epoxy to create a 3D resin ocean wave art effect.

-Pouring multiple layers of epoxy resin gives the ocean waves a more realistic look by adding depth.
+Pouring multiple layers of epoxy resin gives the ocean waves a realistic look by adding depth.

 This technique especially works well for resin pours deeper than 1/4 of an inch.

-Of course, I could have poured everything in one deep layer using slow-curing casting epoxy.
+Obviously, I could have poured everything in a single layer using deep pour epoxy.

-However, the ocean waves would only be on the top of the resin.
+However, the ocean waves would not have the 3D underwater effect.’

 By the way, one of my favorite casting epoxy to use for up to 4″ pours is Liquid Glass Superclear 2.0.